 The five subclasses of antibodies are:

-IgA, IgG, and IgM are frequently measured simultaneously.
-Evaluated together, they can give doctors important information about immune system functioning, especially relating to infection or autoimmune disease.
+IgA, IgG, and IgM are often measured together.
+That way, they can give doctors important information about immune system functioning, especially relating to infection or autoimmune disease.

 Why It's Done